e64bc/watermark/README.md

-a smple powrtshell scrpit with opstions for on screen watermark
+a simple powershell script with options for on screen watermark